What is a Required Minimum Distribution, and when must I take it?

-IRA Services Trust Company, as custodian, will calculate and notify you of your RMD.
+Forge Trust Co., as custodian, will calculate and notify you of your RMD.
 We use the formula provided by the IRS to make this calculation.
 The formula is based on the Fair Market Value (FMV) of your account at the end of the prior year, plus any distributions in the last 60 days of that year, divided by your Life Expectancy Factor, found in the Uniform Life Table in IRS Publication 590B.

 Are there any early distribution exceptions?

 Yes.
 Generally, you may be able to take early withdrawals without penalty in the following circumstances:

 - Unreimbursed Medical Expenses - If your medical expenses are more than 7.5 percent of adjusted gross income for the current year